 What is authorised absence?

 Unlike the temporary withdrawal, a period of authorised absence will not be added to your registration period, so careful consideration should be given to whether a period of authorised absence is appropriate.
-Your department will only support your request for a period of authorised absence if it is satisfied that you will not be missing critical elements of your course and that on your return you will be able to resume your studies without having to repeat any previous period of study.
+Your department will only support your request for a period of authorised absence if they are satisfied that you will not be missing critical elements of your course and that upon your return you will be able to resume your studies without having to repeat any previous period of study.
 Periods of authorised absence are not reported to the UKVI and your visa remains valid.

 In what circumstances can I request a period of authorised absence?